drew-dulgar/zesty-finance-ui/src/docs/terms-of-service.md

 ## 11. Governing Law and Dispute Resolution

 These Terms are governed by and construed in accordance with the laws of [Jurisdiction].
-Any dispute arising out of or related to these Terms or your use of the Website shall be resolved through binding arbitration in [City, State/Country], unless otherwise agreed by the parties.
+Any dispute arising out of or related to these Terms or your use of the Website shall be resolved through **binding arbitration** under the rules of [specific arbitration body] in [city/state/country].
+Both parties waive the right to a jury trial or to participate in a class-action lawsuit.

 ## 12. Changes to the Terms of Service